 Top Tip

 Make sure to use very ripe bananas since they contribute most of the moisture and sweetness in the recipe.
-The bananas should have a lot of dark spots, smell sweet, and be easy to mash.
+The bananas should have a lot of dark spots, smell sweet, and mash easily.

 I hope you enjoy these easy peanut butter banana cookies!
 If you try the recipe leave a comment below to let us know!